NAFA WeChat Account

 • Singapore-Cambridge GCE N (Academic)-Level

-An aggregate ELMAB3 (English Language, Mathematics, Best 3 other subjects) core of 15 points or better, excluding CCA Bonus Points.
+An aggregate ELMAB3 (English Language, Mathematics, Best 3 other subjects) score of 15 points or better, excluding CCA Bonus Points.

 The NFP is also available to you if you are a Secondary 4 Normal (Academic) student who has taken GCE O-Level subjects.
 You may combine your N(A) and O-Level examination results to determine your eligibility.
 If you have taken the same subject at both levels, only the better grade will be used in your aggregate score.